-At Barry Goldwater High School, we believe that a positive attitude and strong work ethic driven by the goal of continuous improvement are essential for student success both in high school and in life.
-Each piece of a student's work is crucial as it provides an opportunity for feedback to foster improvement and growth academically, socially, and emotionally.
+At Barry Goldwater High School, we believe that a positive attitude, strong work ethic driven by the goal of continuous improvement is essential for student success both in high school and in life.
+Each piece of student work is crucial as it provides an opportunity for feedback to foster improvement and growth academically, socially, and emotionally.
 All coursework, both summative (assessments) and formative (practice), is of value and influences a teacher's understanding of student learning and growth.
-In order to ensure that teachers provide feedback based on student learning, DVUSD uses levels of proficiency based upon a student demonstrating what they know and can do relative to the IB Middle Years Program (MYP) Criteria, IB Diploma Criteria, and Arizona content standards.
+In order to ensure that teachers provide feedback based on student learning, BGHS uses levels of proficiency based upon a student demonstrating what they know and can do relative to the IB Middle Years Program (MYP) Criteria, IB Diploma Criteria, and Arizona content standards.
 Feedback may be verbal or in writing and is intended to be timely and clear to provide the necessary support for a student to reach the next level of proficiency.
-Our expectation is that each student achieves mastery of each concept measured on a summative assessment.